Su828/XRF_fast_deconvolution/README.md

 To run the code, please follow the following steps:
 1. Open "pre_processing.m" file.
 Run each section one by one.
-2. Open "decon_fast_global_method.m" file.
+2. Open "decon_fast_global_method_v1.m" file.
 Run each section one by one.
 3. Open "view_elemental_map_fast_method.m" file.
 Run each section one by one.

 An MA-XRF dataset collected on a colour swatch panel has been uploaded to test the code.